-The simulation result is shown in Figure 2 [1].
-The thick solid line with black squares shows the relationship between the inflation rate and the simulated steady-state unemployment rate.
-Hereafter, we refer to this baseline result as case A. Based on these parameters, inflation of 2 percent produces a steady-state unemployment rate of 3.12 percent.
-This corresponds to point i in Figure 2 [1].
-Likewise, with 1 percent inflation, the steady-state unemployment rate is 4.60 percent, and with zero percent inflation it is 5.95 percent, plotted in Figure 2 [1] as points ii and iii, respectively.
-Since we set a floor on the steady-state unemployment rate becomes vertical at 2.65 percent.
-It is also important to note that at an inflation rate zero percent, the range within one standard deviation of the simulated steady-state unemployment rate under different parameter combinations is 5.58 to 6.33 percent.
-Thus, changing the parameter rate.27 unemployment rate when we set the extent of downward rigidities at extremely large values for α_s and α_b ($\alpha_s = 1,000$ and $\alpha_b = 1,000$).
-We call this result case B (the perfect downward rigidity model).28 We can see that under perfect DNWR, the steady-state unemployment rates are considerably higher than in case A. In other words, the extent of DNWR for full-time male employees represented by $\alpha_s = 0.077$ and $\alpha_b = 0.035$ has less of an impact on the steady-state unemployment rate compared with the case of perfect downward rigidity.
+of 3.12 percent.
+This corresponds to point i in Figure 2.
+Likewise, with 1 percent inflation, the steady-state unemployment rate is 4.60 percent, and with zero percent inflation it is 5.95 percent, plotted in Figure 2 as points ii and iii, respectively.
+Since we set a floor on the steady-state unemployment rate, the relationship between the inflation rate and the steady-state unemployment rate becomes vertical at 2.65 percent.
+It is also important to note that at an inflation rate of zero percent, the range within one standard deviation of the simulated steady-state unemployment rate under different parameter combinations is 5.58 to 6.33 percent.
+Thus, changing the parameter combinations does not change to a substantial degree the steady-state unemployment rate.28

+Next, we simulate the effect of the changes in the extent of DNWR (α_s and α_b) on the steady-state unemployment rate.
+The solid line with empty squares in Figure 2 shows the relationship between inflation and the simulated steady-state unemployment rate when we set the extent of downward rigidities at extremely large values for α_s and α_b ($\alpha_s = 1,000$ and $\alpha_b = 1,000$).
+We call this result case B (the perfect downward rigidity model).29 We can see that under perfect DNWR, the steady-state unemployment rates are considerably higher than in case A. In other words, the extent of DNWR for full-time male employees represented by $\alpha_s = 0.077$ and $\alpha_b =$ 0.035 has less of an impact on the steady-state unemployment rate compared with the case of perfect downward rigidity.